HSLdevcom/digitransit-site/src/pages/en/services/index.md

 1. Multimodal routing engine
 2. Address search
 3. Background map service
-4. WWW browser based user interface
+4. Web browser-based user interface

 The first three of these need some source data.
-Digitransit includes the respective data loading processes foir them.
+Digitransit includes the respective data loading processes for them.

 The multimodal routing engine OpenTripPlanner uses GTFS-compliant public transit data together with map information from OpenStreetMap in pbf form.

 The address search engine is based on Pelias open source project.
-The service searches coordinates for place names and addresses, or returns the nearest place / address to the given coordinate point.
+The service searches coordinates for place names and addresses, or returns the nearest place / address from the given coordinate point.

-The bacground map service provides map information as raster and vector tiles.
+The background map service provides map information as raster and vector tiles.

-Digitransit user interface provides a browser based application, which combines the above mentioned services for example in route itinerary searches.
+Digitransit user interface is a browser based application, which combines the above mentioned services for example in route itinerary searches.

 In addition to these main components, Digitransit includes a set of additional services for realtime and information purposes.
 They are not mandatory for running the multimodal trip planning service.